dehora/outland/README.md

 can increase the "false" weight, biasing traffic away from the new feature.
 Worst case if it's a bust we can back out by setting the feature's state to `off` and disabling the feature altogether.

-A Flag can be considered a degenerate form of Option, where the weight of a Flag is wholly allocated to its state.
+A Flag can be considered a reductive form of Option, where the weight of a Flag is wholly allocated to its state.
 But Flags are such a common case we work with them using their state directly and use the Option form for more advanced scenarios.

-A boolean feature can only have true and false options, and this is the only option type available right now, but options are planned to have types other than boolean.
+A boolean feature can only have true and false options, and this is the only option type available right now, but string and numeric options are planned.
 For example a "String" feature could have 3 options, "red", "green" and "blue", each with a weight, 10%, 20%, and 70%  which biases the evaluation.
 One time in ten the "red" option will be returned, two times out of ten it'll be "green", and seven times out of ten it'll be "blue".
 This gives us a path beyond on/off